microsoft/TypeScript-Handbook/pages/tutorials/Migrating from JavaScript.md

 };
 ```

-It's important to note several things:

-`awesome-typescript-loader` will need to run before any other loader that deals with `.js` files.
+It's important to note that awesome-typescript-loader will need to run before any other loader that deals with `.js` files.

+The same goes for [ts-loader](https://github.com/TypeStrong/ts-loader), another TypeScript loader for Webpack.
+You can read more about the differences between the two [here](https://github.com/s-panferov/awesome-typescript-loader#differences-between-ts-loader).

 You can see an example of using Webpack in our [tutorial on React and Webpack](./React & Webpack.md).

-awesome-typescript-loader is not the only loader for typescript.

-You could instead use [ts-loader](https://github.com/TypeStrong/ts-loader).

-Read about the differences between them [here](https://github.com/s-panferov/awesome-typescript-loader#differences-between-ts-loader)

 # Moving to TypeScript Files